Skip to main content

 About the NFL Diversity in Sports Medicine Pipeline Initiative

 The NFL, NFL Physicians Society (NFLPS) and Professional Football Athletic Trainers Society (PFATS) are committed to increasing diversity in sports medicine.
-The NFL Diversity in Sports Medicine Pipeline Initiative was developed to encourage medical students from diverse backgrounds to consider sports medicine careers.
+The NFL Diversity in Sports Medicine Pipeline Initiative was developed to encourage medical students from diverse backgrounds to consider sports medicine careers, and over time, help to diversify NFL club medical staffs.

 The program provides medical students with the opportunity to complete a clinical rotation with NFL club medical staffs across the league.
-During their rotations, students will observe and participate in the care of players in NFL club settings.
-Students will work directly with and under the supervision of the orthopedic team physicians, primary care team physicians and athletic trainers to gain basic medical knowledge and exposure to patient care in sports medicine.
+During their rotations, students observe and participate in the care of players in NFL club settings.
+Students work directly with and under the supervision of the orthopedic team physicians, primary care team physicians, athletic trainers, dietitians, mental health clinicians, strength & conditioning coaches, equipment managers and other members of medical staff to gain basic medical knowledge and exposure to patient care in sports medicine.

-The inaugural program for the 2022 season was comprised of students from the four Historically Black Colleges and Universities (HBCU) medical schools – Charles R. Drew University of Medicine and Science, Howard University College of Medicine, Morehouse School of Medicine, and Meharry Medical College.
-In 2023, student participants will join clubs from 19 total medical schools.
+The inaugural program for the 2022 season comprised students from the four Historically Black Colleges and Universities (HBCU) medical schools – Charles R. Drew University of Medicine and Science, Howard University College of Medicine, Meharry Medical College, and Morehouse School of Medicine.
+The program has since expanded, and in 2024, student participants will join clubs from 21 total medical schools.

 Participating Medical Schools